Healthy Homes Assessment Grenada North

 Grenada North Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Grenada North and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Grenada North and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the compliance with any Healthy Homes Standards that apply or will be applicable during the tenure of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate compliance with the Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.

 From July 1st 2021

-• Private landlords and property managers have to make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers are required to make sure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

-• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes